 Figure 4.
 Intrinsic fluorescence spectra of commercial hOPN and plant-produced hOPN.
 Plant-produced hOPN showed blue shift of the maximum wavelength when compared to the commercial hOPN.
 The emission spectra were obtained from 320-500 nm, with the excitation wavelength at 280 nm

 Figure 5.
 Effect of OPN on periodontal ligament cells (PDL) proliferation.
-Three PDL cell lines established from three donors were cultured on gelatin-coated (9ng/well), commercial hOPN-coated (9ng/well) and plant-produced hOPN-coated surface (1.
+Three PDL cell lines established from three different donors were cultured on gelatin-coated (9ng/well), commercial hOPN-coated (9ng/well) and plant-produced hOPN-coated surface (1.
 5 and 9 ng/well) for 1-3 days.
 The experiments were done in triplicated.
 Cell survival was evaluated by MTT assay at 24 hours.
 Data represented the absorbance at 540 nm.
 Data are means of 3 independent replicate samples +/- SD.
 Control in this experiment is the untreated cells. (* p ≤ 0.05)

 Figure 6.
 Plant-produced hOPN increased the mRNA expression of osteogenic markers.
-PDL cells were treated with of 9 ng/ml gelatin, 9 ng/ml commercial hOPN, and 1, 5, 9 ng/ml plant-produced hOPN for 24 hours.
+PDL cells from three different donors were treated with of 9 ng/ml gelatin, 9 ng/ml commercial hOPN, and 1, 5, 9 ng/ml plant-produced hOPN for 24 hours.
 Total RNA was extracted and real time PCR was performed using primer sets for human OSX, DMP1, and Wnt3a genes.
 Relative mRNA expression values were calculated normalized to the cells treated with gelatin.
 The values obtained for control gelatin were set at 1 for subsequent fold change calculation. (* p ≤ 0.05 compared to 9 ng/ml gelatin, # p ≤ 0.05 compared to 9 ng/ml commercial hOPN)

 Table 1.
 The estimated secondary structure contents of commercial hOPN and plant hOPN